 Liquidity: measures how easily an asset or security can be converted into cash.

 Long/short position: a long position is buying a security with the expectation that it will deliver a positive return if its value goes up and a negative return if its value falls.
-Conversely, a short position involves selling a borrowed security with the expectation of buying it back at a lower price to make a profit.
-However, if the security goes up in value, a short position will make a loss.
+Conversely, a short position involves selling a borrowed security with

 Maturity: refers to a finite time period at the end of which a security/debt instrument is due to be repaid.
 See Bond.

 Money market: markets in which short-term (less than one year) debt instruments are traded.
-Money market instruments are typically cash deposits and commercial papers
+Money market instruments are typically cash deposits and commercial papers.